kaitlynhop/MechaCar_Statistical_Analysis/README.md

 <br>**Image 2.
 Linear Model Summary**
 <br>![Image link](/Images/summary_lrm.png)

-### Findings
+### Results
 1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
- - As shown in the summary (Image 2), vehicle length and ground clearance provided non-random variance of less than 5%.
+ - As shown in the summary (image 2), vehicle length and ground clearance provided non-random variance of less than 5%.
 2. Is the slope of the linear model considered to be zero?
 Why or why not?
  - With a p value = 5.35e-11, the null hypothesis should be rejected; the slope does not equal 0
 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
  - With an r^2 value of 0.71, this may not be best model to predict mpg.
 Only vehicle length and ground clearance were considered significant factors, showing that there are most likely other features to consider for a linear model.

 ## Summary Statistics on Suspension Coils
-### Summary
 Using MechaCar data from protoypes, the PSI of the suspension coils were measured for vehicles across 3 lots and calculated values for mean, median, variance, and standard deviation.
 <br>
 <br>**Image 3.
 Vehicle PSI Statistics**